Dec. 24, 2013

 The BOT-3000E just added a new layer of security to its test result data.
 Thanks to a new encryption-based security measure, when a pdf test report is generated, a special code is printed at the bottom of the document.
 If any relevant test data within the report document were to become suspect to editing or alteration, the code can be entered via a text file on a USB flash drive to determine authenticity.
 Regan Scientific Instruments can perform this authentication for a nominal cost.
 This new feature adds one more layer of confidence that no other tribometer manufacturer can offer.

 May 1, 2013

 A major improvement has now been incorporated into the new BOT-3000E device.
-The sensor (slider) now "self-adjusts" so it glides smoothly and evenly in response to textured, wavy, or lightly sculpted surface profiles.
+The sensor (slider) now glides smoothly and evenly in response to various textures, wavy surface profiles or grouted joints.
 This exclusive feature is possible due to the employment of a new two-axis sensor receiver configuration.
 It ensures the normal force distribution remains even across the sensor contact patch while running across the test path.

 Mar.
 8, 2013

 The first limited production lot of 20 BOT-3000E units sold out before we could finish assembling them!
 So far, user feedback has been very positive.
 We are now taking orders for the next lot of 50 units, so if you wish to reserve a BOT-3000E kit in your name, please send a purchase order as soon as possible.
 Delivery should begin in early to mid April 2013.
 Pricing is located on the “Sales” section of this site.
 You may also place a $500 minimum deposit to hold one for you.
 Email us at: email@example.com for more information.